Back to Blog

 Hairball vs "something else"

-• Weight loss, poor appetite, or frequent vomiting
+• Weight loss, poor appetite, or frequent vomiting (more than roughly once every few weeks—your vet can set thresholds for your cat)

-• Lethargy or changes in thirst/urination
+• Lethargy, hiding, or changes in thirst and urination

 Grooming beats gimmicks (for many cats)